 - a.
 Death of an active student (Centers must also immediately contact the Office of Workers' Compensation Programs.) - b.
 Death of a staff member on-duty - c.
+Hospitalization of three or more active students or on-duty staff in one incident.

+- d.
 Any incident: - 1.
 Requiring law enforcement involvement - 2.
-Involving a missing minor student - 2.
-With the potential to garner negative media attention - 3.
-Where substantial property damage has occurred - 4.
+Involving a missing minor student - 3.
+With the potential to garner negative media attention - 4.
+Where substantial property damage has occurred - 5.
 Involving inquiries from or visits by elected officials or their offices